The sun is finally shining and my shades have come out so I’ve made myself an upcycled denim DIY sunglasses case.

 I’m fed up with damaging my sunglasses when I’m not wearing them.
 They normally get lost to the depths of my handbag or crushed in my pockets.
 To stop this happening again I designed a really handy sewn sunglasses case made from my old repurposed jeans.

 Mind you, this is no ordinary DIY sunglasses case.
-As well as looking great it sports a killer pocket feature, for items such as money and cards.
+As well as looking great it sports a unique pocket feature, for items such as money and cards.

 This project is easy to make and uses the often neglected part of upcycled jeans, the front pocket.